csecht/opencv-contour-utility/README.md

 # Project: opencv-contour-util
-A set of Python utilities to easily explore OpenCV parameters involved in drawing contours for object and shape detection.
+A set of Python utilities to easily explore OpenCV parameters involved in drawing contours for object and shape detection on Linux platforms.
 A variety of parameter values can be adjusted with OpenCV trackbars (see figures below).
 Live image updates are displayed in multiple windows for each processing step leading to object detection.

+An updated version that runs on Linux, Windows, and macOS platforms with a tkinter GUI is available at: https://github.com/csecht/opencv-contour-utility2'

 A utility is also provided to explore parameters for automatic histogram equalization.